Object Tracker with FPGA Object Tracker with FPGA

 Simultaneously, a row and column counter is maintained to keep track of the pixel’s position in the frame, which is also reset upon VSYNC/HREF signals to ensure synchonicity.
 Due to the same memory limits, the image is also downscaled from the camera’s 640x480 resolution to 320x240 by only capturing the 2nd pixel in both dimensions.
 Hence, the least significant bit of both row and column counters are ignored before calculating the pixel’s address, which is simply given by .
 This address directly represents the BRAM address where the pixel will be stored.

-Actually, the OV7670 camera has a built-in downsampling feature (QVGA) that can be enabled via register settings.
-For some reason, I could not get it to work (likely just some timing issues), but since credit was not given for interfacing with external peripherals, I did not bother debugging for too long as manual downsampling was already implemented.
+Actually, the OV7670 camera has a built-in downsampling feature to output both QVGA and RGB444 directly, but I could not get it to work for some reason (likely some byte alignment or timing issue).
+However, since there was limited time plus no credit would have been given for interfacing with external peripherals, I did not bother debugging further as manual downsampling was already implemented.

 Sliding Window